neuronandchords/MusicForTheFam/README.md

 8) Make sure the Redis Server is up by hitting it with a ping and if it's up you'll get a PONG back.
 9) celery -A core worker -P gevent (for windows)
 10) celery -A core worker (should work for Mac, have only tested for Windows.
 The change because Windows doesn't support Celery 4.x and above)
-11) celery -A core beat -l info --max-interval <time_in_seconds_for_which_you_want_to_keep_hitting_every_1_minute>
+11) celery -A core beat -l info --max-interval <time_in_seconds_for_which_you_want_to_keep_hitting_every_30_seconds>

 # Bonus Points Covered
 1) Couldn't achieve this, because have already exhausted all the Credit Card in the house over free trials.
 This API KEY is borrowed from a friend :p
 2) Done.
 Have created the Dashboard using Vue.js and hosted over S3.
-Can be accessed here -
+Can be accessed here - http://famtube.s3-website.ap-south-1.amazonaws.com/
 3) Done.
-Achieved using psycopg2 search vectors for a Full Text Search over keywords over traditional DRF filters.
+Achieved using psycopg2 search vectors for a Full Text Search over keywords over traditional DRF filters which supports Partial Search.